polterguy/phosphorusfive/core/p5.webapp/README.md

 Hyperlambda, to handle this Active Event.

-When the *[p5.web.load-ui]* Active Event is raised, the actual URL requested by the client, will exists in the *[_url]* argument, passed into your Active Event handler.
+When the *[p5.web.load-ui]* Active Event is raised, the actual URL requested by the client, will exists in the *[url]* argument, passed into your Active Event handler.

-If you use Phosphorus Five in combination with System42, this Active Event is automatically handled, and will retrieve the *[p5.page]* from the p5.data database, with the ID being the URL requested.
+If you use Phosphorus Five in combination with System42, this Active Event is automatically handled, and will retrieve the *[p5.page]* object from the p5.data database, with the ID being the URL requested.

 Notice, by default, only URLs _not_ containing a period "." in them, will be rewritten.
 Other